Ghassan Massoud: Career

 Massoud is known in Syria for his appearance in many Syrian-made films, and for writing and directing the theatre play Diplomasiyyoun, and was part of the Syrian Ministry of Culture's National Theater's 2002 season.
-He has appeared in the Syrian television miniseries The Chant of Rain, and in Haytham Hakky's well-known work Memories of the Forthcoming Age, and on the Syrian stage was an actor in August Strindberg's Miss Julie.
+He has appeared in the Syrian television miniseries The Chant of Rain, and in Haitham Hakki's well-known work Memories of the Forthcoming Age, and on the Syrian stage was an actor in August Strindberg's Miss Julie.
 Most recently, he starred as the companion of Muhammad, Abu Bakr in MBC's series Omar.

 Internationally, he is known for playing the role of Ayyubid sultan Saladin in Ridley Scott's 2005 film Kingdom of Heaven.
-He also played the "Sheikh" in the 2006 Turkish film Kurtlar Vadisi: Irak (Valley of the Wolves: Iraq), Ammand the Corsair in Pirates of the Caribbean: At World's End. and Ramesses II's Grand Vizier, Paser in Ridley Scott's 2014 Bible epic, Exodus.
+He also played the "Sheikh" in the 2006 Turkish film Kurtlar Vadisi: Irak (Valley of the Wolves: Iraq), Ammand the Corsair in Pirates of the Caribbean: At World's End. and Ramesses II's Grand Vizier, Paser, in Ridley Scott's 2014 Bible epic Exodus.
 Massoud turned down a role in the 2005 film Syriana, claiming he feared the movie would be anti-Arab.
 When refusing the position, Massoud also highlighted worries about the political climate of his nation and the surrounding area.
 After watching the finished picture, he stated he later regretted his choice.